Houttuynia, Bishop’s Weed, Chameleon Plant, etc.

 Houttuynia cordata ‘Chameleon’

-Houttuynia cordata Thunb. is the correct and accepted scientific name for the Bishop’s Weed.
+Houttuynia cordata Thunb. is the accepted scientific name for the Bishop’s Weed.
 The genus and species were named and described as such by Carl Peter Thunberg in Kongl.
 Vetenskaps Academiens Nya Handlingar in 1783 while the International Plant Names Index says Flora Japonica in 1784.
 He